drawpile/drawpile.github.io/help/development/buildingfromsource.markdown

     5. Build it: `cmake --build build` - this takes a few minutes the first time around.
     6. Install it: `cmake --install build` - this won't overwrite any existing installation of Drawpile, it will just put the stuff you built and the DLLs, icons  and such together so that you can actually run it.
 6. Run what you built.
 The executable should be at `C:\Users\<YOUR NAME>\Drawpile\install\drawpile.exe`

+Sometimes cmake fails to generate the PDB paths (debug info stuff.)
+If that happens and you need them, delete the build directory and try again.

 ## Android